JakeM321/todo-list-angular-ui/README.md

 ## Mock mode

 Run `ng-serve --mock` to run the dev server in mock mode.
 In mock mode, all back-end dependencies are replaced with mock data, allowing the UI to be debugged without an API to support it.

-2020-07-06: The UI currently runs in mock mode by default, as the actual server integration has yet to be implemented.

 ## Code scaffolding